mayagao/ai-learning-resources/pages/terminologies.md

 This guide provides a concise overview of the fundamental concepts, drawing from practical experience and design perspectives to help you navigate the complexities of modern AI.

+{% image
+   src="/images/quality-1.png"
+   alt="AI Technology Concept"
+   caption="Quality of the outputs are dictated by models, prompts, and the contexts. " /%}

 ## Models

 AI models are trained on vast datasets to generate human-like responses.
 Large Language Models (LLMs) use **weights** (what they learn) and **architecture** (how they process) to predict outputs based on context. _Andrej Karpathy_ compared the future of LLM systems to a kernel in an emerging OS, using memory and computational tools to solve problems.
 Some AI models are **multimodal**, handling text, speech, images, or video in one system (e.g., GPT-4o, Gemini 2.0 Pro, Llama 4 Maverick).
 Others are **specialized** for a single task, like Midjourney (image generation), Whisper (speech recognition), or Copilot (code completion).